-- · Academic and Personal Conduct
+- Academic and Personal Conduct

-- · Alert Forms on Professionalism
+- Alert Forms on Professionalism

 - · Confidentiality of Records

+- · Exceptions to Requirements or Policies

+- Student Grievance and Appeals Procedures

+- Transcripts

 Academic and Personal Conduct

 Indiana University and the School of Education expect students to follow the fundamental principles of academic and personal integrity in behavior and the pursuit of learning.
 Campus security requires all criminal activity as defined in the Cleary Act of 2012 to be reported to campus authorities for action and inclusion in annual crime reports.